LIVE AT SHEA

 1. February 1971 (photo above).
 Printed cover titled LIVE AT SHEA, yellow labels with track listing (with fake titles).
 This version mainly circulated in the UK.

 2. February 1971.
-Same label and matrix as #1, blue rubber-stamped cover titled THE ONLY LIVE RECORDING - BEATLES 1964.
+Same label and matrix as #1, blue or red rubber-stamped cover titled THE ONLY LIVE RECORDING - BEATLES 1964.
 Some copies had a further red rubber stamp saying COLLECTORS COPY!.
 This is how the album was distributed in the USA.

 3. Spring 1971.
 Same labels and matrix as #1, pink insert featuring an outtake of the "Butcher Cover" photo session, titled on top right SHEA THE GOOD OLD DAYS.